 What to carry on the motorcycle trip to Ladakh or Spiti

 If no one is around for help and you’re out on a solo excursion, then the safest option is to carry your stuff by foot to the other side!
 You don’t want your stuff to fall off.
-Consider if you have electronic gear on you – any water into your systems and there shot!
+Consider if you have electronic gear on you β any water into your systems and their shot!

 Do carry a First Aid Kit at all times when in the hills.
 Especially with water-crossings, you might get some bruises along the way!
-Quickly put on some ointments/ Band-Aids as the need, maybe!
+Quickly put on some ointments/ Band-Aids as needed, maybe!

 Shoes are the most important thing when traveling on a motorcycle.
 Yes, waterproof shoes are great, but I truly believe grip comes over all else.
 No matter how waterproof a shoe might be, when you’re traversing through knee-deep water, water tends to seep in through lace vents, etc.

 And, once your inner socks are wet, everything else becomes meaningless.
-I’ve tried everything from putting plastic bags till knee to an array of shoes, but they all had their advantages and disadvantages.
+I’ve tried everything from putting plastic bags to a knee to an array of shoes, but they all had their advantages and disadvantages.

 The best thing in my experience is always to have 4-5 pairs of socks.
 Once you make the cross, change to a dry sock.
 Your shoes can be dried with a cloth if it’s waterproof.
 Before anything else, make sure you wipe your feet dry.

-Always keep Tool kit ready and Dry up the spark plug or Engine vent as soon as you cross the water crossing and don’t hurry forward.
+Always keep the Toolkit ready and Dry up the spark plug or Engine vent as soon as you cross the water crossing and don’t hurry forward.
 It is imperative to wait for a while and dry out the important components if needed.
 Meanwhile, you can always click some pictures of the crossing!

 Other Articles in Spiti – Ladakh Bike Ride Series